 Conveyancing fees include the solicitor's legal and disbursements.

 Disbursements are the taxes and additional costs incurred on behalf of a buyer or seller, e.g. Stamp Duty Land Tax (SDLT) and Office Copies.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our legal fees for buying or selling a house in Sheffield are fixed, - for a standard transaction, your fixed fee conveyancing quote will have no hidden extras

 Calculate the conveyancing fees for your Sheffield move

 Our conveyancing fees calculator gives you a detailed fixed fee quote with a comprehensive list of all fees, costs and disbursements for your Sheffield sale or purchase.

 Will I need property searches when buying a property in Sheffield?

 Conveyancing searches are detailed questions submitted to a number of authorities by Sheffield conveyancing solicitors to identify issues affecting the home you want to buy.
 Mortgage lenders also usually require conveyancing searches to be purchased.